TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-08-28-shopsys-spriker-and-sylius-under-static-analysis.md

-Cyclomatic complexity in PHP code would, for the example A, look like this:
+Cyclomatic complexity in PHP code would, **for the example B**, look like this:

 ```php
 final class ProductController extends Controller